Leen Ryckaert

 Leen Ryckaert (born 8 November 1957, in Ghent) is a Flemish psychologist and writer.

 Biography

-Ryckaert studied psychology and educational sciences at the Ghent University.
+Ryckaert studied psychology and educational sciences at Ghent University.
 She was scientific assistant at the University of Ghent and psycho-pedagogic consultant at a PMS-centre (now CLB – Centre for Student Coaching).
 She is now semi-retired as clinical psychologist.

 In March 2011, the book Je bent niet jouw gedachten was published.
 It is a guide for people suffering from occupational burnout and depression (mood) and offers a way to choose for happiness.